VipinindKumar/AI-Bird/README.md

 <img src="progress/9-score.gif" width="300"/>

 - made score more important by increasing fitness
   - definitely increased performance generation 6 reached score of 19

+- change input to nnets from absolute value to -ve and +ve
+  - generation 5 copter reached score of 25+